3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/express/express-views-handlebars.md

 This is also a great time to note how we serve static assets.
 Notice that we linked a stylesheet in our layout file.
 Let's create a folder named `public` in our main `hello-express` directory.
 This allows our app to utilize CSS, JS, Fonts, Images, 3rd party library files, etc.

-Let's add an external stylesheet:
+Let's add an external style-sheet:

 1. In our `server.js`, let's add:

 ```javascript
 app.use(express.static(__dirname + '/public')); // VERY IMPORTANT!!
 Make sure to add a '/'